Restaurant in London, United Kingdom

 Verdict

 Mangal 2 has held an Opinionated About Dining Casual Europe ranking every year from 2023 through 2025, moving from Highly Recommended to #248 in 2025.
 That trajectory tells you what you need to know: this is not a neighbourhood curiosity that got lucky with a write-up.
-It is a deliberately progressive Turkish kitchen in Dalston that has been sharpening its offer over several years, and it is worth booking if ingredient-led modern cooking matters to you and you want something genuinely different from the city's standard fine-dining circuit.
+It is a deliberately progressive Turkish kitchen in Dalston that has been sharpening its offer over several years, it is worth booking if ingredient-led modern cooking matters to you and you want something genuinely different from the city's standard fine-dining circuit.

-If you have already been once and enjoyed it, come back with more intention: go on a Friday lunch or Saturday to get the full menu window, and order around the sourcing-forward dishes rather than defaulting to what you know from traditional ocakbasi.
+If you have already been once and enjoyed it, come back with more intention: go on a Friday lunch or Saturday to get the full menu window, order around the sourcing-forward dishes rather than defaulting to what you know from traditional ocakbasi.

 The Restaurant

 The room at Mangal 2 earns its place in the decision.
 The space has been in service since 1994 and it shows in the right ways: worn furniture, a well-used open kitchen, a ceiling of whitewashed plaster broken up by spotlights.
-The ultramarine blue walls cut through what could otherwise read as a tired neighbourhood grill, and the effect is a room that feels lived-in and considered at the same time.
+The ultramarine blue walls cut through what could otherwise read as a tired neighbourhood grill, the effect is a room that feels lived-in and considered at the same time.
 It seats the kind of crowd that mixes long-standing locals with food-aware visitors who have tracked down the OAD listing.
 The noise on a busy Friday evening runs high, which is worth knowing if conversation is the point of the meal.

 The cooking is the work of the Dirik family: opened by Ali Dirik in 1994, it has been developed by sons Ferhat and Sertaç, with the pandemic period serving as the reset that shifted the menu toward what it is now.
 Note that Sertaç Dirik has since stepped back from his role as head chef and co-owner, though he retains some interest in the business.
 The kitchen's direction, however, remains clear.